-Project Goal To improve the environmental health of the Noosa River Estuary through active restoration and conservation activities that engage the Noosa Community in meaningful conservation and support economic and community wellbeing.
-Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable A-3 Community engagement Strengthen community interest, support and participation in Noosa River (A3.1) Community, industry and stakeholder consultation to identify most appropriate community volunteering opportunities (e.g. shell recycling, oyster gardens, oyster watch, video monitoring).
+Project Goal at engage the Noos sa River Estuary through active r a Community in meaningful con Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable A-3 Community engagement Strengthen community interest, support and participation in Noosa River (A3.1) Community, industry and stakeholder consultation to identify most appropriate community volunteering opportunities (e.g. shell recycling, oyster gardens, oyster watch, video monitoring).
 18 months Records of public and stakeholder consultation, including one-on-one meetings, open forums, media, etc. TNC & Noosa Council restoration by establishing a community volunteering program to support oyster restoration (A3.2) Establish at least one community volunteering program identified from the above process which takes into account current and future resources, management and interest.
 18 months Record of volunteer hours dedicated to community volunteering programs, such as: shell recycling, oyster gardens, oyster watch, video monitoring.
 TNC & NSC A-4 Oyster (A4.1) Restoration at two sites (approx. 40m-50m shore length per site) which tests oyster substrate design, configuration and deployment methods and oyster growth and survival.
 24 months At least two (2) sites with at least overall 80m shore length of oyster ecosystem restored and being actively monitored.
 TNC ecosystem restoration Restore oyster ecosystems across the lower estuary (A4.2) Restoration across multiple sites, as determined by restoration suitability modelling and outcomes of community consultation.
 36 months In addition to the two pilot sites, a number of sites comprising a minimum of a further aggregated 600m 2 surface area of restored oyster ecosystems in the Noosa River estuary.
 TNC (A4.3) Monitoring and evaluation study for both pilot and full restoration sites.
 Monitoring to include oyster metrics, invertebrates and fish use (detailed in MER plan).
 Ongoing for duration of project, at least 6 monthly Annual monitoring and evaluation report card with 6 monthly status reports to be provided.
 TNC A-5 Noosa River Plan (A5.1) Run workshop with NSC to identify ongoing focus areas for TNC support.
 9 months Workshop completed.
 TNC & NSC